Becoming an Optician in Wyoming

 Are you interested in how vision improvement devices, such as eyeglasses and contact lenses, work?
 If you would like to help people with vision problems find appropriate solutions to enhance their eyesight, you might consider becoming an optician.
 In this career field, you’ll work directly with clients to fill their prescriptions written by ophthalmologists or optometrists.[En Español]

-Throughout the U.S., there are 23 states that require licensing for opticians.
+Throughout the U.S., 23 states require licensing for opticians.
 Wyoming is one of the 27 states that do not require opticians to be licensed before becoming employed.
 Any requirements you’ll need to meet to become an optician in this state will be set by your employer.

 This certification shows your extent of knowledge within the field and can lead to higher pay.
-It is no secret that higher levels of education and experience are often grounds for increases in salary.
+It is no secret that higher levels of education and experience are often grounds for salary increases.
 For this reason, it is also a great idea to find an opticianry school or program in your area to build your expertise.

 With no state-mandated standards for becoming an optician in Wyoming, going to school to learn more is your choice.
 This additional education is not required to practice opticianry; however, it can be beneficial to those who are interested.
 The knowledge and skills you will learn can even lay the groundwork for a career in ophthalmology or optometry.
 In this way, there will always be room for progression.

-- Penn Foster Career School offers an online program for those looking to further their education in this area.
-This program takes less than one year to complete and costs under $1,200 to enroll.
-This Optician Career Diploma Program would be of interest to those looking to learn more from the comfort of their own home and on the flexibility of their own schedule.
+- Penn Foster College offers an online program for those looking to further their education in this area.
+This program takes less than one year to complete and costs $1,179 or less to enroll.
+This Optician Exam Prep Career Diploma Program would be of interest to those looking to learn more from the comfort of their own home and on the flexibility of their schedule.

 Outlook and Salaries for Opticians in Wyoming

-Bureau of Labor Statistics (BLS) data shows that, in 2017, opticians earned an average of $31,310 in Wyoming.
-This is equivalent to $15.05 per hour.
+Bureau of Labor Statistics (BLS) data shows that, in 2021, opticians earned an average of $29,650 in Wyoming.
+This is equivalent to $14.26 per hour.
 While there are only about 20 new job openings per year in the state for this career field, it is important to remember that Wyoming has the smallest population of all 50 states.
 This could signify a good chance of finding your fit within the trade.
-You can also expect to see a 13.3 percent increase in jobs added to the field within the 10-year period from 2016 to 2026.
+You can also expect to see an 11 percent increase in jobs added to the field within the 10 years from 2020 to 2030.